 We tend to look the other way for the sake or price or convenience, or blame their financial situation for not being able to afford ethical goods, but the truth is, now days, you can find ethical versions of pretty much anything you need.
 It's really become all about intentional choices.
 And yes, oftentimes the price is a little higher, but by buying fewer, better things, it usually evens out.
 Instead of three sweaters from H&M that'll last 6 months, buy one quality sweater that'll last decades.

 and how to join the movement that is revolutionizing today's fashion industry

 It all starts at design; a garment must be thoughtfully and carefully designed to withstand or adapt to seasonal trends, cheaper competition, and buyers wanting to get their hands on items immediately.
 Timeless, high integrity design is key to the slow fashion movement because of its longer production cycle.
 When it comes to sourcing the items, consideration for the environment is vital.
 The quality of the fabrics needs to be high enough to last a long time, and the effect that the creation of the fabrics, including their dyes and embellishments has on our environment needs to be taken into account.
-Other important parts of the process that needs careful analysis and consideration is the quality and craft used to produce the items as well as the safety and salary of the workers.
+Other important parts of the process that need careful analysis and consideration are the skill and craft used to produce the items as well as the safety and salary of the workers.

 The minimalist movement is a close friend of the slow fashion revolution due to its mantra of fewer, better things.
 At Joon + Co., we get to know the story behind each item we sell so that we can be confident that our products are in fact ethically made, and we make sure to pass those stories on to you.
 It's so important that consumers be educated in what they are buying so that they can not only feel good about purchasing an item, but be confident that the environment, workers, and animals are treated compassionately and fairly.